ashwani-cse/elastic_search_configs/README.md

 Volumes are used to persist data for Elasticsearch and Kibana.

 ## Notes
 - This configuration is suitable for development and testing purposes.
-For production environments, consider configuring security features and additional settings as required.
+You can just consider configuring security features and additional settings as required for production environments.